Banshee

 Miscalculation.

-Hood isn’t a violent man, but he is a wicked smart man.
+The Hood isn’t a violent man but a wicked intelligent man.

-Out of know where, he violently attacks The Albino’s current boyfriend with a shank…slashing his mouth open.
+Out of nowhere, he violently attacks Albino’s current boyfriend with a shank…slashing his mouth open.

 This violent act gets Hood thrown into the hole for 90 days.
 This buys him time.

-He’s an amazing and skilled fighter.
+He’s a unique and skilled fighter.
 Tactical.
-He fights dirty, but powerfully, and he takes down everyone that he comes up against.
+He fights dirty but powerfully, and he takes down everyone that he comes up against.

-But the Hood we meet in prison was a softer, innocent Hood.
+But the Hood we meet in prison is a softer, innocent Hood.
 This is his training.

 He had never taken a life.